This post was updated on Oct 10, 2023

 - Your relationship is starting to bring more pain into your life than it does joy.

-- Your partner is expecting you to change every little thing about yourself.
+- Your partner is expecting you to change every little thing about yourself and you feel like you are always “wrong.”

-- You constantly have to justify your partner’s actions to yourself and others.
+- You constantly have to justify your partner’s actions to yourself and friends.

 - You’re experiencing emotional, verbal, or physical pain from your partner.

-- Your partner is putting little or no effort into your relationship.
+- Your partner is putting little or no effort into your relationship and you feel disrespected.

-- You do not share fundamental beliefs and values.
+- You are not on the same page about fundamental beliefs and values.

-- You feel that your relationship is starting to hold you back.
+- You’re feeling that your relationship is starting to hold you back in life and interfering with other relationships.

-- You’re constantly hoping for things to get better, yet they don’t.
+- You’re constantly hoping for things to get better, yet they don’t, despite your best efforts.

-- You simply do not feel the same way about your partner as you used to.
+- You simply do not feel the same way about your partner as you did in the past.

-PIVOT Relationship Intimacy Coaching Will Help You With Relationship Unhappiness
+PIVOT Relationship Coaching Will Help You With Relationship Unhappiness

-There are many reasons for relationship unhappiness.
-Some of them might be easy to detect, understand, and resolve, while others turn out to be a lot more difficult to identify and eliminate from your relationship.
-Feeling happy in a relationship is one of the things that makes it beautiful, and once that seems to disappear, it is easy to start thinking about ending the relationship.
+If you find yourself feeling unhappy in your relationship, know that you are not alone and feeling frustration about this is normal.
+There are many reasons why this can happen and you might feel stuck.
+Some of the reasons might be easy to detect, understand, and find solutions for, while others turn out to be a lot more difficult to identify and eliminate from your relationship.
+Feeling happy in a relationship is one of the things that makes being with another person beautiful, and once that seems to disappear, it is easy and normal to start thinking about ending the relationship.

-However, sometimes it is entirely possible to resolve problems causing an unhappy relationship, although it might take professional help to do so.
-Instead of giving up, why not reach out to experienced relationship intimacy coaching experts at PIVOT?
+However, sometimes it is entirely possible to resolve problems causing an unhappy marriage or relationship, although it might take professional help to figure it out.
+Instead of giving up, why not reach out to experienced relationship coaching experts at PIVOT for support?

-PIVOT is a retreat for struggling couples that provides understanding and love, and our qualified relationship advocates are here to help you get over your hurdles and find happiness with each other once again.
-We design group emotional intimacy sessions for couples, as well as individual emotional intimacy coaching workshops.
+PIVOT offers retreats for struggling couples that provide understanding and love, and our qualified relationship coaches are here to help you create space for self reflection, to share your honest concerns, get over your hurdles and find happiness with each other once again.
+It can be helpful to open communication and speak about concerns in your relationship.
+We design emotional intimacy sessions for couples, as well as small group and individual emotional intimacy workshops.
 Depending on your own needs and preferences, you can choose an option you feel comfortable with.
-Contact us today!
+Contact us today to get clarity on your relationship!